Department of

 TIME DURATION

 The process of angiogram would generally take about 30 minutes to an hour.
-Procedure might extend depending upon the condition of the patient and the requirement of placement of a stent.
+The procedure might extend depending upon the condition of the patient and the requirement of placement of a stent.

 POST PROCEDURE